openstack-infra/nodepool/doc/source/configuration.rst

     Default None

   ``networks`` (dict)
     Specify custom Neutron networks that get attached to each node.
-You can specify Neutron networks using either the ``net-id`` or ``net-label``.
-If only the ``net-label`` is specified the network UUID is automatically queried via the Nova os-tenant-networks API extension (this requires that the cloud provider has deployed this extension).
+Specify the ``name`` of the network (a string) and if the network routes to the Internet, set the boolean ``public`` to true.

   ``ipv6_preferred``
     If it is set to True, nodepool will try to find ipv6 in public net first